grommet/grommet/src/js/components/FormField/README.md

 **formField.info.icon**

-An icon placed next to the info message.
+An icon placed in a row with the info message.
 Expects `React.Element`.

 Defaults to